Oak Hill Capital Partners

-Oak Hill Capital Partners is a private equity firm headquartered in New York City, with more than $19 billion of committed capital from entrepreneurs, endowments, foundations, corporations, pension funds and global financial institutions.
+Oak Hill Capital Partners is an American private equity firm headquartered in New York City, with more than $19 billion of committed capital from entrepreneurs, endowments, foundations, corporations, pension funds and global financial institutions.
 Robert Bass is the lead investor.

 Oak Hill Capital is one of several Oak Hill partnerships, each of which has an independent management team.
 These Oak Hill partnerships comprise over $18 billion of investment capital across multiple asset classes, including private equity, special situations, high yield and bank debt, venture capital, real estate and a public equity exchange fund.

 On April 20, 2010 the company announced acquisition of Denver-based data center company ViaWest Inc. for an undisclosed amount.

 In 2017 the company sold Wave Broadband for more than $2.3 billion.

 Notable investors

 Robert Bass, who was an early investor in leveraged buyouts in the 1980s and employed David Bonderman and Jim Coulter the founders of Texas Pacific Group, is the lead investor in Oak Hill Capital Partners.

 The company has garnered widespread media attention due to its addition of investors Bill Gates and Nike founder Phil Knight.

 Other investors include the Country of Singapore and Stanford University.